Free shipping on $59+ orders (excl. Sub)

 The easiest and quickest way to propagate air plants is to remove offsets, or what we call pups, which usually grow from the base of the mother plant.
-However, since these pups are very delicate, it’s important to know how and when they can be separated from their mother plant in order to avoid damaging them in the process.
+However, since these pups are very delicate, it’s best to wait for them to reach at least a quarter or 1-inch in size before attempting to propagate.

-Step 2: While holding the mother plant, peel back the leaves or cut them off using a sharp knife or quality pair of garden shears.
+Step 1: While holding the mother plant, peel back the leaves or cut the pups off using a sharp blade or knife or a pair of garden shears.
 Always make sure to feel the area where the plants connect to locate the offsets before snipping off the leaves.

-Step 3: Once you’ve removed the pups, you’re all set to grow them just as you would in a mature one and start your very own air plant garden.
+Step 2: Once you’ve removed the pups, submerge them in water and place them in a spot with bright, indirect light, then care for them as you would in a mature one and start your very own air plant garden.